rustsec/advisory-db/README.md

 functions = { "mycrate::MyType::vulnerable_function" = ["< 1.2.0, >= 1.1.0"] }

 # Versions which include fixes for this vulnerability (mandatory)
+# use patched = [] e.g. in case of unmaintained where there is no fix
 [versions]
 patched = [">= 1.2.0"]